 - Use short paragraphs and sentences that are easy to read.
 Yoast SEO will help you, as will using a tool like Grammarly.

 - Include three or four relevant images with proper ALT tags.

-- In general, big blocks of text are not wise, as they can not be scanned by the visitor.
+- In general, big blocks of text are not wise, as the visitor can not scan them.

 Writing website articles

 The most important part of an article is the first paragraph.
-When writing for the web, you must let your audience know what you’re writing about.
+You must let your audience know what you’re writing about when writing for the web.
 You cannot meander around until paragraph three or four.
 Readers will quickly dismiss your post if they have no idea where you’re headed.
 When writing business communications or for a newspaper, it’s important to inform readers – who, what, where, why, and when.
 The same applies when writing website articles.

 An analogy, question, or story at the beginning of your piece can be very effective if it includes keywords specific to your topic.

 Keywords within website articles

 If you wanted someone to find your article using Google, Bing, or any other search engine, what words would they use to find it?
 It would be best to think about this when writing your piece and creating your headline.
 Those keywords must be included very close to the beginning of your article and in your headline.
 There are no exceptions if you want to improve your search engine results (SEO).

 Frequently it’s better to write your headline after you’ve written your article.
 Look back at your website article and determine the most important keywords.
 Include the keywords in these areas: